da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 #### Tools that don't involve programming:

-(Open Refine)[https://openrefine.org/] is an open source (free) tool that is incredibly useful to clean column data.
-Your data (doesn't leave your computer)[https://openrefine.org/privacy], which makes it safer when working with sensitive data.
+[Open Refine](https://openrefine.org/) is an open source (free) tool that is incredibly useful to clean column data.
+Your data [doesn't leave your computer](https://openrefine.org/privacy), which makes it safer when working with sensitive data.

 Any survey tool may also be of benefit.